-With our Italian lessons for Daily routine you will learn "Daily routine" in 4 easy steps.
-The Italian you will learn in this lesson consists of 10 Sentences that describe your day.
+With our Italian lessons you will learn the topic "Daily routine" in 4 quick and easy steps.
+The Italian you will learn in these lessons consists of 10 sentences that describe your day.

 |1||Mi sveglio.||I wake up.|

 |4||Mi vesto.||I get dressed.|

 |6||Arrivo a scuola.||I arrive at school.|

 |8||Gioco con i miei amici.||I play with my friends.|